Immanuel-Gia/User_capture_form/README.md

 - Simple, readable codebase

 Contact:
-For any inquiries, problems, or remarks, feel loose to reach out to the developer:
+For any inquiries, problems, or remarks, feel free to reach out to the developer:
 - Emmanuel Tembo
   Email: immanuel1tembo@gmail.Com
   Cell: 0972862328 / 0966544858